 Position: Senior Researcher

-Salary: Our salaries are competitive with think tanks, private foundations and the World Bank and benchmarked for the cost of living in Oakland, where GiveWell is based.
+Salary: Our salaries are competitive with peer organizations like private foundations, academic institutions/think tanks, and the World Bank, and are benchmarked for the cost of living in the San Francisco Bay Area, where GiveWell is based.
+We adjust the salaries of remote employees based on the federal geographic location adjustment database.

 Timeline: We're reviewing applications on a rolling basis.